-You will be given a list (APPENDIX E, page 100) of all the households in your assignment.
-These households were randomly selected from the Household Register, which was last updated in May to August 2014.
+You will be given a list (APPENDIX E, page 110) of all the households in your assignment.
+These households were randomly selected from the Household Register, which was last updated between February and March 2016.
 The listing includes the following basic information that will assist you in finding the selected households:

 - District and EA number

-- Block and parcel numbers,
+- Block and parcel numbers.

 - Street address and basic description of the building, e.g. type of fencing, location of the dwelling unit etc.